abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started.md

 ## Architecture

-In this lab, the architecture flow begins with configuring a Microsoft Dev Box environment, providing cloud-based workstations for development.
-Local infrastructure is set up using .NET, focusing on managing application components such as carts, products, and the UI.
+In this lab, the architecture flow begins with local infrastructure is set up using .NET, focusing on managing application components such as carts, products, and the UI.
 GitHub Actions automate the deployment of this infrastructure to the cloud, streamlining update and republishing workflows.
 Next, you'll explore Azure Boards for project management, Test Plans for testing workflows, and GitHub Enterprise security features like Code scanning, CodeQL alerts, and Dependabot for vulnerability detection.
 Finally, you’ll implement monitoring and logging, conduct Azure Load Testing for performance benchmarking, and explore Azure Chaos Studio to simulate failures and improve the system's resilience.

 ## Architecture Diagram